Xilinx/workflow-decoupling-docs/yocto-build.md

 **NOTE: the --help option incorrectly states that the second argument is a binary .dtb file**

 During the device tree processing, bare-metal components will be analyzed and appropriate `.conf` files for them will be generated and placed in the project's `/conf/` directory.
-Do not proceed with the instructions below is `dt-processor.sh` does not complete correctly as these output files are mandatory for the remainder of the build.

 # Configuring the `local.conf` for Bare-Metal Components